Your motivations and qualifications

 - Good communication and teamwork skills

-Your courses include navigation, meteorology, machinery, fire fighting, ship technology, and environmental care, etc.
+Your courses include navigation, meteorology, machinery, fire fighting, ship technology, environmental care etc.

 3 good reasons for choosing this career path:

 - You will get lots of travel experiences

 - Often you will work for longer periods followed by equal periods of paid leave.